surma/surma.dev/content/things/spreadsheet.md

 ## Conclusion

 Sadly, I didn’t exactly time when I was done, but I do know that I was under the 60 minute time limit.
 And that was mostly thanks to some cheeky shortcuts and optimizing for iteration.
+Well and the fact that it was a completely simulated interview with no real interviewer and a complete lack of stress and nerves.
 Of course, this is a very opinionated take on how to tackle coding interviews, but I have fared quite well with “Make it work, make it right, make it fast” both inside and outside of interviews.

 I did play around afterwards a bit and moved the spreadsheet logic to a worker (because of course I did) and added cycle detection, but both would make this blog post prohibitively long and are, quite honestly, not _that_ interesting.
 I guess I’m leaving those as an exercise for the reader.